How to buy a classic car

 Many collectors prize cars that contain original parts, which can dramatically increase the price.
 On the other hand, if you love the look of classic cars but want a greater sense of security and reliability, you might prefer a classic car with modernized parts and a lower price point.

-3. Research the classic car's past
+4. Research the classic car's past

 Just like you would when looking at used cars, buying a classic car should involve reading up on the car's history to discover known issues, safety concerns, and the ease and cost of repairs.
 The current owner should provide maintenance and pertinent information about their personal history with the car, but you may need to do some digging to find out more about the car's past.

-Start by searching the car's vehicle identification number (VIN) to find out the locations where the car was registered.
+Start by searching the car's vehicle identification number (VIN) to find out where the car was registered.
 An internet search for the classic car's VIN history may also turn up old ads for private party sales.
 Note that VIN information was only standardized in the early 1980s, and identification numbers before then had varying formats and lengths.

-You can also contact the manufacturer (if they're still in business) or reach out to local and national car clubs and historical societies.
+You can also contact the manufacturer if they're still in business or reach out to local and national car clubs and historical societies.
 Members may have connections to or even firsthand knowledge of the vehicle.

-4. Make your offer for buying the classic car
+5. Make your offer for buying the classic car

-5. Finalize your classic car purchase
+6. Finalize your classic car purchase

 If you're buying a classic car from an individual, follow the steps for buying a used car from a private seller.
 You'll need to find out which purchase documents are required by your BMV or DMV — usually a car purchase agreement and mileage statement — so you can transfer the title and register it.
 A dealer will have the necessary car sale documents ready for you to sign.
 You should know ahead of time the documents required for financing your car purchase so you're ready to set up a payment plan.
 Or you can pay in full via money order or cashier's check.

-How to insure your classic car
+How to get classic car insurance

 Online